teticio/ec2-slackbot/README.md

         --setting-value advanced
     ```

-4. Verify that the user's IAM policy includes:
+4. Ensure that the IAM policy for the user includes the following permissions to start an SSM session:

     ```json
     {